wp-plugins/cyclone-slider-2/README.txt

 == Description ==

-Cyclone Slider 2 follows the keep it simple principle.
+Cyclone Slider 2 follows the keep it simple mantra.
 It leverages WordPress' built-in features.
 It uses custom post for the slideshow, custom fields to store settings, and media uploader for the images.
+It also uses a template system that allows developers to easily customize the slideshow to their needs.
 Its simple yet flexible.

 = Features: =
-* Uses jQuery Cycle 2 with full responsiveness
 * Very easy to use interface!
+Blends seamlessly with your WordPress workflow.
+* Supports image, video, and custom HTML slides.
+* Powered by [Cycle 2](http://jquery.malsup.com/cycle2/), the most flexible jQuery slideshow plugin.
+* A template system that allows developers to easily customize the slideshows.
-* Customizable tile transition effects
+* Customizable tile transition effects.
-* Ability to add per-slide transition effects
+* Ability to add per-slide transition effects.
-* Unlimited slideshows
+* Unlimited slideshows.
-* Unique settings for each slideshow
+* Unique settings for each slideshow.
+* Supports random slide order.
-* Shortcode for displaying slideshows anywhere in your site
+* Shortcode for displaying slideshows anywhere in your site.
-* A simple template system for developers to easily customize the slideshow
-* Ability to import images from NextGEN (NextGEN must be installed and active)
+* Ability to import images from NextGEN (NextGEN must be installed and active).
-* Ability to use qTranslate quick tags for slide title and descriptions (qTranslate must be installed and active)
+* Ability to use qTranslate quick tags for slide title and descriptions (qTranslate must be installed and active).
-* Allows title and alt to be specified for each slide images
+* Allows title and alt to be specified for each slide images.
-* Comes with a widget to display your slideshow easily in widget areas
+* Comes with a widget to display your slideshow easily in widget areas.
 * It's totally FREE!

 = Homepage =